-If the accident has resulted in serious injury or death and/or significant damage to property, the on-call Technical Officer will contact you shortly for more information as your notification will go directly to them.
+If the accident has resulted in death the notification will be responded to as soon as possible.
 Other notifications will be responded to during business hours.

 Please note that if an energy worker is notifying Energy Safety about an installation that presents an immediate danger to life or property, they must also notify the owner or occupier where the danger exists.
 There is an Installation Fault Notice form(external link) available for this.